 Because not everyone can participate in the more rigorous Memphis to Peoria Run, satellite runs were started from communities throughout Illinois and Missouri.
-Satellite runs feature runners from Bartonville, Bloomington/Normal, Canton, Champaign/Urbana, Chicago, Chillicothe, Decatur, Dunlap, East Peoria, Elmwood, Eureka, Galesburg, Kewanee, Kickapoo/Brimfield, LaSalle/Peru, Lewistown, Lincoln, Mackinaw, Macomb, Marshall County, Mason City, Mattoon, Metamora, Minonk, Monticello, Morton, Pekin, Princeville, Quincy, Richwoods High School, Springfield, St. Louis, Tremont, Tri-County, and Washington.
+Satellite runs feature runners from Bartonville, Bloomington/Normal, Canton, Champaign/Urbana, Chicago, Chillicothe, Decatur, Dunlap, East Peoria, Elmwood, Eureka, Galesburg, Kewanee, Kickapoo/Brimfield, LaSalle/Peru, Lewistown, Lincoln, Mackinaw, Macomb, Marshall County, Mason City, Mattoon, Metamora, Minonk, Monticello, Morton, Pekin, Princeville, Quincy, Richwoods High School, Running Central to Peoria, Springfield, St. Louis, Tremont, Tri-County, and Washington.
 Each of these cities send runners to Peoria to meet the Memphis to Peoria Runners and help kick off the St. Jude Telethon held in Peoria, Illinois, each year in August.

 In 2010, dedicated St. Jude supports from Mobile, Alabama started the first annual Memphis to Mobile Run.
 The St. Jude Runs continues to seek other cities willing to participate in this event.